luiscoco/eShop_Aspire-Tutorial-Step4__Identity/README.md

 It provides a way to persist IdentityServer data such as clients, resources, and tokens in relational databases

+**Duende.IdentityServer.Storage** is a foundational package in the Duende IdentityServer ecosystem

+It defines the core interfaces, abstractions, and data storage mechanisms used by IdentityServer to manage its configuration and operational data

 ## 17. We confirm the "eShop.ServiceDefaulst" project was added as a reference in the Identity.API project